woudanator/bookbot/README.md

 # bookbot

-This is a bookbot built during a coarse on boot.dev to improve my backend development skills
+Bookbot is my first project from boot.dev